wonjohnchoi/mini_project_for_backend_engineers/README.md

     celery -A celery_tasks worker --loglevel=info & # this runs stringconcat celery worker in background or run this in a separate shell without & to monitor its output

-    tar -xvzf solidware_mini_db.tar.gz # this tar.gz contains mongo database that contains prespecified username and password (wonjohn, test)
+    tar -xvzf mini_db.tar.gz # this tar.gz contains mongo database that contains prespecified username and password (wonjohn, test)

-    mongod --dbpath solidware_mini_db & # this runs mongodb in background or run this in a separate shell without & to monitor its output
+    mongod --dbpath smini_db & # this runs mongodb in background or run this in a separate shell without & to monitor its output

     node server.js

 Then, go to http://127.0.0.1:8081/ and login with username: wonjohn, password: test